fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://twitter.com/itsecurityguard/status/1371162418915766274">-Amassive Leap in Host Discovery</a>

 <a href="https://twitter.com/campuscodi/status/1371379390261698561">-"Hacking the cloud" is a encyclopedia of attacks/tactics/techniques that offensive security professionals can use on their next cloud exploitation adventure</a>

+<a href="https://about.gitlab.com/blog/2021/03/16/how-we-apply-gitlab-values-to-our-bug-bounty-council-process/">-Inside the Bug Bounty Council at GitLab</a>

 <h2> Career Updates (Updating Soon...) </h2>